 Spier is one of the oldest wine farms in South Africa dating back to 1692.
 Spier’s winery has won multiple awards in recent years, including a best Chennin Blanc in the world award in 2018.
 The estate is massive with many eateries, a top hotel and plenty of activities to keep you busy at this beautiful on top of great wine tasting.
 This farm is dedicated to responsible tourism winning the “Responsible Business” category at the 2020 Inspirational Africa Responsible Tourism Awards for empowering communities and making positive social and environmental change.

 Wine tasting at Spier

-There are a variety of tasting options available starting from R40 ($2.50).
-The tasting room is modern and spacious and the staff are knowledgeable and very helpful.
-Spier has a great chocolate and wine pairing with chocolates made for Spier by a South African chocolatier to complement each wine.
+There is a variety of tasting options available starting from R40 ($2.50).
+The tasting room is modern and spacious and the staff is knowledgeable and very helpful.
+Spier has great chocolate and wine pairing with chocolates made for Spier by a South African chocolatier to complement each wine.
 The farm is well known for ‘champagne’ and you can cleanse your palate between wines with the Signature Méthode Cap Classique.
 The tasting room is big, but it can get busy in season, you can book your tasting booking at Spier.

 Activities at Spier

 There are plenty to explore and keep you busy on this beautiful estate including Eagle Encounters, with a daily interactive shows with raptors, Segway tours with big wheeled segways around the vineyards and art scattered across the farm, one of the largest collections of contemporary South African art in the country.